-No distributor, dealer, agent or employee of PCM is authorized to grant any other or further warranty or incur any additional warranty obligation on PCM's behalf, in connection with the sale of its products.
-Any qualification or restriction contained herein which is prohibited by any law of mandatory application shall be deemed to be deleted herefrom, however, such deletion shall have no effect on the remaining provisions hereof, all of which shall remaining full force and effect.
+No distributor, dealer, agent or employee of PCM is authorized to grant any other or further warranty or incur any additional warranty obligation on PCM's behalf in connection with the sale of its products.
+Any qualification or restriction contained herein which is prohibited by any law of mandatory application shall be deemed to be deleted from this warranty; however, such deletion shall have no effect on the remaining provisions hereof, all of which shall remain in full force and effect.